-- 94. The felony bail schedule is similar to the misdemeanor bail schedule. - 95.
-As a matter of policy and practice, the Magistrates interpret the felony Judges' bail schedule to require secured money bail in every case, and the felony Judges acquiesce in that interpretation. - 96.
-The felony Judges permit Magistrates to deviate from the bail amounts "if justified by the facts of the case and the circumstances of the defendant."
-Exhibit 8. - 97.
-Whatever authority the felony judges have granted Magistrates to deviate from the bail schedule, Magistrates do not use it: Magistrates have a well-settled, widespread practice of requiring secured money bail pursuant to the bail schedule. - 98.
-Magistrates do not consider an arrestee's ability to pay when determining conditions of release in misdemeanor or felony cases. - 99.
-Indeed, Magistrates cannot consider ability to pay-in misdemeanor or felony cases-because they have no financial information about the arrestees who appear before them, and they make no inquiry into arrestees' ability to pay any particular money bail amount. - 100.
-Moreover, arrestees are told that they may not speak until after everyone's hearing is concluded and the Magsitrate has informed each arrestee of the charge or charges against them and the money bail amounts required for release. - 101.
-Nor do the Magistrates-or any other government official-consider alternatives to secured financial conditions of release, or make findings that a secured financial condition of release is necessary to meet any governmental interest.

-- 102. In addition to making no affirmative inquiry into or findings concerning ability to pay, Magistrates affirmatively refuse to hear any argument from an arrestee who is bold enough to raise her inability to pay.
+- 85. Indeed, Magistrates cannot consider ability to pay-in misdemeanor or felony cases-because they have no financial information about the arrestees who appear before them, and they make no inquiry into arrestees' ability to pay any particular money bail amount. - 86.
+Moreover, arrestees are told that they may not speak until after everyone's hearing is concluded and the Magsitrate has informed each arrestee of the charge or charges against them and the money bail amounts required for release. - 87.
+Nor do the Magistrates-or any other government official-consider alternatives to secured financial conditions of release, or make findings that a secured financial condition of release is necessary to meet any governmental interest. - 88.
+In addition to making no affirmative inquiry into or findings concerning ability to pay, Magistrates affirmatively refuse to hear any argument from an arrestee who is bold enough to raise her inability to pay.
 If an arrestee does ask for a lower money bail amount or for release on non-financial conditions, as a matter of policy and practice, the Magistrate refuses to change the money bail amount required by the Judges' schedule and tells the person to speak with her lawyer.
-Of course, indigent arrestees do not yet have a lawyer. - 103.
-Magistrates refuse to reduce money bail amounts or grant release on unsecured bail or non-financial conditions, even when the Magistrate knows or should know that the person will be detained as a result of a secured financial condition of release. - 104.
-Magistrates do not make any findings, on the record or otherwise, about the appropriateness of the conditions of release they require or alternative conditions of release in light of any government interest. - 105.
-Magistrates also do not make any findings concerning the arrestee's ability to pay money bail, or the reasons for the specific amount of money bail required for release. - 106.
-Each person's entire judicial hearing for determining the conditions of release (or resulting in de facto money-based orders of pretrial detention) lasts about one minute or less.
+Of course, indigent arrestees do not yet have a lawyer. - 89.
+Magistrates refuse to reduce money bail amounts or grant release on unsecured bail or non-financial conditions, even when the Magistrate knows or should know that the person will be detained as a result of a secured financial condition of release. - 90.
+Magistrates do not make any findings, on the record or otherwise, about the appropriateness of the conditions of release they require or alternative conditions of release in light of any government interest. - 91.
+Magistrates also do not make any findings concerning the arrestee's ability to pay money bail, or the reasons for the specific amount of money bail required for release.

+92. Each person's entire judicial hearing for determining the conditions of release (or resulting in de facto money-based orders of pretrial detention) lasts about one minute or less.